ElektraInitiative/libelektra/src/plugins/simpleini/README.md

 ## Limitations

-- will be excluded in Mac OS X
+- will be excluded in macOS
 - cannot parse entries where key or value is missing